ATH25/Java8Plus/README.md

     • Defining and using records for concise data modeling
     • Demonstrating immutability, equality, and auto-generated methods
     • Adding custom methods and compact constructors for validation

+- Pattern Matching for instanceof (Java 16/17+)
+  Java 16/17 introduced pattern matching for the {@code instanceof} operator, letting you combine type checking and casting into a single, concise syntax:
+  - Reduces boilerplate by eliminating the need for a separate cast after {@code instanceof}.
+  - Increases safety by limiting the variable’s scope to the block where the type check is true.
+  - Supports pattern variable introduction for clean and readable code.
+  - Example exercises:
+    • Checking if an object is an instance of a type and immediately using it as that type
+    • Comparing classic and pattern matching {@code instanceof} usage
+    • Pattern matching for multiple types in conditional logic

 ## Upcoming Topics